-The clinical team see and treat patients with a wide range of conditions including immunodeficiency, vasculitis, coeliac disease, allergies and other autoimmune disorders.
+The clinical team see and treat patients with a wide range of conditions including immunodeficiency, vasculitis, allergies and other autoimmune disorders.
+Our service is an accredited Jeffrey Modell Foundation Expert Centre for the investigation and treatment of primary immunodeficiency (info4pi.org).

 • We offer a dedicated immunology service comprising of outpatient assessment, day ward evaluation and treatment and consultation for inpatients.